DerianAndre/Musica/README.md

 npm run start
 ```

-You can create the production app using `npm run dist`.
+You can create the production app using `npm run build:prod`.